My name is Alyse LaHue.

 My sports obsession was basketball and what I devoted all my time to.

 My classmates said I would be the first female in the NBA (this was pre-WNBA days).
-It was a joke of course.
+That’s what they wrote in my yearbook.

 I didn’t even know what Division 1 sports were or that it was the only division that mattered if you wanted to be noticed in sports-life.
 When you’re a kid from a small town in Iowa at the private high school, where you had one of the larger classes in the history of the school, 23 students, you don’t know everything about the world out there.
 Least of all the sports world.
 You have no idea that you’re most likely insignificant.